herndonj/workshop_shiny_spring_2023/README.md

-# CDVS Spring 2023 Workshop: Creating dashboards with Shiny and flexdashboards
+# Creating dashboards with Shiny and flexdashboards

 This repository contains slides and code for the CDVS spring 2023 workshop on dashboards.